haxtheweb/edtechjoker/draft-outline.md

 ## Final project Rubric 40% of semester grade
 - Weekly check-ins.
 5 check ins, 5% total
 - Final result matches the composite / issue selected, is polished, demo / code works, is error / console free and can be forked and replicated - 20%
-  - this will include specific requirements based on your individual project
+  - this will include specific requirements based o# Week 11
+## Tues
+- I'll review the 6 project sites for what work was generated Tues and offer feedback / discuss in class
+- Front end team should start experimenting with how to build the front end piece to this
+- API people should be researching Open API specification, naming the "end points" and listing out what data is required
+- Back end team should start experimenting with Express based end points / vercel more directly.
+Reading the docs, reverse engineering the IST demo space I created as a boilerplate for learning about all this.n your individual project
 - Project is well documented via 11ty site - 10%
   - site is autobuilding on github via actions or vercel
   - Site includes the following material: